 To Cook the Takoyaki

 - Heat the takoyaki pan to 400ºF (200ºC) over medium heat.
-Using a brush, generously oil the pan's rounded chambers and flat surface on top.
-When you see smoke rising from the pan, pour the batter to fill the chambers.
-It’s okay to slightly overfill the cavities with the batter.
+Use a brush to generously grease the pan‘s rounded chambers and flat top surface with 2 Tbsp neutral oil.
+When smoke starts to rise, pour the batter to fill the chambers.
+It’s okay to slightly overfill the cavities.
 In the next steps, the batter will likely overflow as you add more ingredients to it.

 - Add 1-3 octopus pieces, depending on their size, to each chamber and sprinkle on top the katsuobushi powder that you ground earlier.

-- Sprinkle the tenkasu, green onion, and pickled red ginger on top.
-After 3 minutes or so, when the batter on the bottom of the balls has set and is slightly crisp, use skewers to break the connected batter between each ball.
-Then, rotate each piece 90 degrees (a quarter turn) toward the bottom of the pan, stuffing the connected dough back into the ball as you turn to help form a ball shape.
-The uncooked batter will flow out from inside each takoyaki to create another side of the ball.
+- Sprinkle ⅓ cup tenkasu/agedama (tempura scraps), the green onion slices, and the chopped pickled red ginger on top.
+After 3 minutes or so, when the batter on the bottom has set and is slightly crisp, use skewers to break the connected batter between each chamber.
+Then, rotate each piece 90 degrees (a quarter turn) toward the bottom of the pan, stuffing the connected dough back into the ball as you turn it.
+The uncooked batter will flow out from inside to create another side of the ball.
 After you finish turning them, set a timer for 4 minutes.

-- Next, rotate them a second time, starting again with the first ball: Turn each takoyaki another 90 degrees toward the bottom of the pan so the remaining uncooked batter pours out into the chamber to complete the ball shape.
-Home takoyaki griddles don't distribute heat evenly, so it’s a good idea to swap the balls around to different chambers so they brown evenly.
-After turning and cooking for 4 minutes, they are done.
+- After 4 minutes, rotate them again, starting with the first ball: Turn each takoyaki another 90 degrees toward the bottom of the pan so the remaining uncooked batter pours out into the chamber to complete the ball shape.
+Home takoyaki griddles don‘t distribute heat evenly, so it’s a good idea to swap the balls around to different chambers so they brown evenly.
+After turning and cooking for another 4 minutes, they are done.

 To Serve

-- Transfer them onto a plate and drizzle the takoyaki sauce and Japanese mayonnaise on top.
-Finish the dish with a sprinkling of katsuobushi and dried green seaweed and a side of pickled red ginger.
-Serve immediately (but be careful—they're VERY hot inside!)
+- Transfer them onto a plate and drizzle ½ cup takoyaki sauce and Japanese Kewpie mayonnaise on top.
+Finish the dish with a sprinkling of katsuobushi (dried bonito flakes) and aonori (dried green laver seaweed) and a side of pickled red ginger (beni shoga or kizami beni shoga).
+Serve immediately.
+(But, be careful—they‘re VERY hot inside!)

 To Store